Setting Lower Bounds on Truthfulness: Introduction

-In Section~\ref{sec-applications} we show an application of our techniques to another multidimensional non-utilitarian problem -- minimizing the workload in communication networks.
+In Section~\ref{sec-applications} we present another multi-dimensional non-utilitarian problem -- minimizing the workload in communication networks.
 This problem arises naturally in the design of routing mechanisms.
-We study the approximability of this problem in the inter-domain routing setting presented by Feigenbaum, Papadimitriou, Sami, and Shenker~\cite{FPSS}.
+We study the approximability and inapproximability of this problem in the inter-domain routing setting presented by Feigenbaum, Papadimitriou, Sami, and Shenker~\cite{FPSS}.

 Finally, in Section~\ref{sec-fairness} we discuss three notions of non-utilitarian fairness -- Max-Min fairness, Min-Max fairness, and envy-minimization.
-We highlight the connections between these notions and the problems studied in this paper and prove several general results using our techniques.
+We highlight the connections between these notions and the problems studied in this paper and prove several general inapproximability results.